Can I stay and work in Ireland after I graduate?

 Students graduating in Ireland with an Irish accredited degree (primary, masters or doctorate) may apply to stay on after their studies for the purpose of seeking employment and applying for a green card or work permit.
 To qualify for the Third Level Graduate Scheme, the student's award must be granted by a recognised awarding body based in the Republic of Ireland (such as QQI or a university).
 Overseas accreditation - for example an award studied in Ireland but accredited by UK university - will not qualify for the scheme.

 A person who qualifies will be granted one non-renewable extension to their current student permission (Stamp 1G from 1st February 2016) for a maximum twelve month period starting on the day upon which they received their exam results.
 For students whose degree is at a minimum of level 8 on the National Framework of Qualifications the period for the Graduate Employment Scheme is 12 months.
-(Note: it was extended with effect from 28th October 2010 - after the publication of the ICOS leaflet).
 Students on level 7 of the NFQ will be offered the 6 month scheme.

 What are my entitlements under the scheme?

-Students are also entitled to return to education after availing of the Graduate Scheme if they re-enter at a higher level and can finish the new course within the overall 7 year limit on studies for non-EEA students.
+Graduates who receive the Stamp 1G are also entitled to return to education after availing of the scheme if they re-enter at a higher level and can finish the new course within the overall 7 year limit on studies for non-EEA students.

 How do I apply?

 To apply graduates should present at the Garda National Immigration Bureau (GNIB), 13/14 Burgh Quay, Dublin 2, or their local Garda Siochána registration office, with documentary evidence of their exam results in addition to the usual requirements for renewal of a GNIB card.

 You can apply as soon as you receive confirmation of your degree result.